AaronRMartinez/AaronRMartinez/README.md

 <a href="https://github.com/AaronRMartinez/TheForage-Commonwealth-Bank-Job-Simulation/tree/main">Commonwealth Bank Introduction to Cybersecurity Job Simulation on Forage - October 2024</a>

+I am currently working on obtaining CyberDefender's Certified Cyberdefender (CCD) certification by the end of the year (2024).

 ## 🛠️ Marquee Projects

 **Active Directory and Group Policy Home Lab**